csstools/postcss-plugins/plugins/postcss-custom-properties/README.md

 **Note:** This plugin only processes variables that are defined in the `:root` or `html` selector.

-Locally defined custom properties will be used as fallbacks inly within the same rule, but not elsewhere.
+Locally defined custom properties will be used as fallbacks only within the same rule, but not elsewhere.

 ## Usage